Trial Length, Pricing, and Rationally Inattentive Customers: Introduction

-While the learning motive is undeniably important, it provides an incomplete picture of the subscription landscape.
-We observe trial periods that seem excessively long relative to any plausible learning period.
-A consumer can likely assess a music streaming service's library and interface within a few days, yet 30-day, 60-day, or even longer trials are standard practice.
+While consumer learning is undeniably an important factor, it provides an incomplete picture of the subscription landscape.
+We often observe trial periods that appear excessively long, relative to any reasonable learning period.
+A user can likely assess a music streaming service's library and interface within a few days, yet 30-day, 60-day, or even longer trials are standard practice.
 Furthermore, a substantial body of evidence points to consumer inertia, forgetfulness, and procrastination as significant drivers of subscription retention.
-Surveys consistently reveal that a large number of consumers pay for subscriptions they no longer use, with forgetfulness cited as a primary reason.
-This suggests that trial periods may serve a dual purpose: one of facilitating learning, and another, perhaps less benign, of leveraging consumer inattention.
+Surveys consistently reveal that a large number of consumers pay for subscriptions they no longer use, with forgetfulness cited as a primary reason (nearly half, according to a recent Forbes survey \citealt{orentas2024streaming}).
+This suggests that trial periods may serve a dual purpose: one of facilitating learning, and another, perhaps less benign, of exploiting consumer inattention.

-This paper develops a formal theory of subscription contract design that isolates and explores this second channel.
-We propose a model where the trial length's primary strategic function is to modulate consumer attention.
-To achieve a clean separation from the learning motive, we assume consumers know their valuation for the service from the outset.
+We develop a formal theory of subscription contract design, in the case of auto-renewal, that isolates and explores this second channel.
+We propose a model where the primary strategic function of the trial length is to modulate consumer attention.
+To separate our mechanism from consumer learning, we assume that consumers know their valuation of the service early on\footnote{As discussed later in the paper, these two factors are likely complementary, and our assumption is purely to keep the model parsimonious.}.
 The central friction in our model is not uncertainty about value, but the cognitive cost of future actions.
-A consumer who signs up for a trial and finds the service is not worth the renewal price must remember to perform a specific action, cancellation, by a specific deadline.
+A consumer who signs up for a trial and finds that the service is not worth the renewal price must remember to perform a specific action, cancellation, by a specific deadline.
 This act of timely recall is not costless; it requires cognitive resources.